Ouranosinc/ESPO-R/README.md

 This repository contains the code used to generate and analyze the ESPO-R datasets.
-In addition to xclim and other freely available python libraries, it uses [xscen](https://github.com/Ouranosinc/xscen), a tool also developed at Ouranos to build climate data processing workflows.
-This tool as the particularity of relying on data catalogs as handled by [intake-esm](https://intake-esm.readthedocs.io/en/latest/index.html) as well as on YAML configuration files with a simple but specific structure.
-The catalog files and all paths needed by the configuration are missing from this repository, since they are specific to the data architecture of the computed running the code.
+In addition to xclim and other freely available python libraries, it uses [xscen](https://github.com/Ouranosinc/xscen), a tool also developed at Ouranos to assemble data processing workflows for constructing climate scenarios.
+This tool has the particularity of relying on data catalogs as handled by [intake-esm](https://intake-esm.readthedocs.io/en/latest/index.html) as well as on YAML configuration files with a simple but specific structure.
+The catalog files and all paths needed by the configuration are missing from this repository, since they are specific to the data architecture of the computer running the code.
 To reproduce ESPO-R, one will need:

 - `CORDEX.json` and `CORDEX.csv` :An intake-esm catalog, compatible with xscen, listing the daily CORDEX datasets to use as inputs.